ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 or to cite them other than as "work in progress."[¶](#section-boilerplate.1-3)

-This Internet-Draft will expire on 28 July 2021.[¶](#section-boilerplate.1-4)
+This Internet-Draft will expire on 5 August 2021.[¶](#section-boilerplate.1-4)

 </div>